AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 .. important::

-	* If you wish to check the version of Managed-CloudNs, please go to Aviatrix controller -> Settings -> Maintenance -> Upgrade -> Gateway Upgrade Status.
-Do NOT check CloudN software version by accessing CloudN GUI once CloudN is registered to Aviatrix controller.
-The version you see from CloudN GUI always displays the version at the time when you register CloudN to Aviatrix controller.
+	* Once CloudN is registered to Aviatrix controller, if you wish to check the version of Managed-CloudNs, please go to Aviatrix controller -> Settings -> Maintenance -> Upgrade -> Gateway Upgrade Status.
+However, the software version you see from CloudN GUI locally would not change, and it stays with the version at the time when you register CloudN to Aviatrix controller.

 	* With Managed CloudN, software upgrading directly from CloudN GUI is no longer needed, unless unexpected issues occur.
 In such case, please first contact Aviatrix Support support@aviatrix.com.